ajv-validator/ajv-keywords/README.md

 var invalidItems = [1, 0, 2000, 11, 57, 123, 'foo'];
 ```

-__Please note__: this keyword is moved here from Ajv, mainly to preserve backward compatibility.
-It is unlikely to become a standard.
-It's preferable to use `if`/`then`/`else` keywords if possible, as they are likely to be added to the standard.
 The above schema is equivalent to (for example):

 ```javascript
 {